nsfcac/repacss-user-guide/docs/running-jobs/monitoring.md

    ssh nid000123
    ```

-To get the head node:
+To identify the batch host:

 ```bash
 scontrol show job <jobid> | grep -oP 'BatchHost=\K\w+'
 ```

 !!! note
-    SSH access only works **while the job is running**.
+    You can only SSH into compute nodes while your job is actively running.

 ---

-## 🧹 Updating or Canceling Jobs
+## Modifying or Canceling Jobs

-Cancel job:
+To cancel a job:

 ```bash
 scancel 123456
 ```

-Cancel multiple jobs:
+To cancel multiple jobs:

 ```bash
 scancel 123456 123457
 ```

-Cancel all your jobs:
+To cancel all jobs submitted by your user:

 ```bash
 scancel -u $USER
 ```

-Update job time:
+To update a job’s time limit:

 ```bash
 scontrol update jobid=123456 timelimit=02:00:00